freesewing/freesewing/markdown/org/docs/designs/shelly/instructions/en.md

 Hems are optional (since knit doesn't fray), but if you do make hems, make sure they can stretch.

 Make sure to use a stitch that can stretch.
 If sewing stretch fabric, adjust your tension to allow for extra stretch.
 On a serger, this will usually mean lowering the needle tension, especially the right needle, and adjusting the looper tension as needed to keep the stitch looking decent.
 On a regular sewing machine, lower the tension.
-Test your choice of stitch first on scrap fabric, and try to pop the test seam by stretching the seam along its length.
-It should only pop after stretching quite a bit.
+Test your choice of stitch first on scrap fabric, and try to shap the test seam by stretching the seam along its length.
+It should only snap after stretching quite a bit.
 If it pops too easily, keep playing with your stitches/tension settings until you get something that can survive some abuse.

 For making t-shirts or other shirts with 2-way stretch, regular settings with a stitch that stretches should be fine.